iGEM-Thessaloniki-2019/DNA-Strand-Displacment/README.md

 This file takes multiple hours or even days to complete, depending on the number of system objects

-pil_to_all.sh is a bash file doing the sytem analaysis and the simulation of the system.
-At the end it exports a concentration - time diagram for the specified conponents a .txt cointing the table of the figure, a .pil containing all the sytem data and a .json file used in the following pil_to_box_figure.py and json_to_csv.py
+pil_to_all.sh is a bash file doing the sytem analysis and the simulation of the system.
+At the end it exports a concentration - time diagram for the specified conponents a .txt containing the table of the figure, a .pil containing all the system data and a .json file used in the following pil_to_box_figure.py and json_to_csv.py
 This file takes multiple hours or even days to complete, depending on the number of system objects.

 json_to_box_figure.py creates a diagram of the temporary depletion between the specified complexes.